-Yet, I’ve never done an extensive road trip longer than a week as a tourist.
+Yet, I’ve never done a road trip in New Zealand longer than a week.
 So I can’t even create a New Zealand itinerary that I’ve actually done start to finish to recommend (want tips for travelling NZ?
 No problem).

-Luckily travel bloggers love New Zealand and quite a few have written their New Zealand road trip itineraries on their blog.
-Reading these itineraries make me so stoked that I got lucky enough to be born in NZ!
+Luckily travel bloggers love New Zealand and quite a few have written about their New Zealand road trip itineraries.
+Reading these itineraries makes me so stoked that I got lucky and was born in NZ!

 p.s.
 Happy to help you with your travel plans anyway I can, send me an email to jub (at) tikitouringkiwi.com anytime.